-Even something as simple as a venn diagram, showing overlapping circles, can simplify and present an important message in a clear and memorable way.
+Even something as basic as a Venn diagram can simplify and present a message in a clear and memorable way.

-These types of images can be created with design software - I use Adobe Illustrator to create shapes and graphics.
-You can also create charts and diagrams in Excel (right click to export a chart as an image) and Powerpoint (you can export a slide as a jpeg).
+These types of images can be created with design software - I use Adobe Illustrator for flowcharts and graphics.

 Less is usually more with presentations.
 Stick to one message, use visuals, cut down on words, and avoid reams of bullet points.
 Remember, it will need to stand alone.
 You won't be there in person to add any explanations (unless you turn it into a video, see below).

-Explore the Slideshare Creator’s Hub for tip, tricks and how-tos.
+Explore the Slideshare Creator’s Hub for tip, examples and how-tos.

-With some patience, practice and a good tripod, a stop-motion video like the Xanthe Berkeley example above would be a fantastic way to showcase your products.
-It's perfect for a craft tutorial, recipe or product demonstration if you'd rather not have your face on camera.
+With some patience, practice and a good tripod, a stop-motion video is a fantastic way to showcase your products.
+It's perfect for a craft tutorial, recipe or product demonstration, if you'd rather not have your face on camera.

-Animated gifs are surprisingly low-tech to create and seem incredibly popular at the moment.
+Animated gifs are surprisingly low-tech to create.
 Keep them subtle and you could create a shareable image that stands out in a sea of thumbnails.
 They can be any size, so are perfect for blog posts or social media.

 7. Calls to Action

 Your Calls to Action (CTAs) are a major factor in the success of your blog and your business.
-They can be text only, but why not use images to make sure your CTAs are irresistibly clickable.
+Although you may feel uncomfortable asking, people are actually more likely to take action when you simply ask them to.

-If you use Photoshop or Illustrator, its easy to make a custom template that you can add the link to - as below.
+If you use Photoshop or Illustrator, it's easy to make a custom template you can add a link to - as below:

 You’ve probably noticed the abundance of infographics online.
-They are the latest visual marketing craze.
-Creating them, however, can be time consuming and requires a wide range of skills and resources.
+Creating them, however, can be time consuming and requires a range of skills and resources.

-If you are in a position to create them yourself, great.
-They are eye-catching, shareable and when done well, produce some of the best images online.
+If you're in a position to create them yourself, great.
+They're eye-catching, shareable and when done well, produce some of the best images online.

-If not, then don’t forget that you can get permission to use other people’s infographics.
+If not, then don’t forget you can get permission to use other people’s infographics.
 Embed them in your posts to add value for your reader.
-Visitors will come back to a site that gives them the information and solutions they need, whether you created all the graphics or not.

 Have a story to tell, a journey to share, or some news on your local area?
 People love maps and they’re beautiful and practical too.

-If it suits your business aesthetic, and you have creative flair, why not try a hand-drawn map?
+If it suits your business aesthetic, why not try a hand-drawn map?
 Or, perhaps a combination of photos and graphics or illustrations.

-As you can see, blog images go far beyond photographs.
+As you can see, blog images go far beyond photos.

-ProBlogger recently did a great podcast on how embedded content adds value for your readers.
-Darren Rowse included 17 types of embeddable content, with images featuring heavily on the list.
+ProBlogger have a podcast on how embedded content adds value for your readers.
+They included 17 types of embeddable content, with images featuring heavily on the list.